 In some cases, your drain line may be clear, but it may be inadequate for your system’s drainage needs.
 High-efficiency air conditioners and furnaces produce a lot more moisture than older, less-efficient units.
 Therefore, the drain line that worked for your old equipment might not keep up with your new equipment’s demands.

 In this instance, you’ll need an HVAC company to help you update your condensate drain line.
 It may be necessary to install a condensate trap if your drain line does not already have one.
 A float switch is also a device we highly recommend installing, as it will automatically shut your unit off when a flood is about to occur.

-At Rescue Air Heating and Cooling, we are fast and fair with your repair!
+At Rescue Air and Plumbing, we are fast and fair with your repair!
 For reliable heating and cooling solutions in the Dallas area and beyond, give us a call today at (972) 201-3253.